solana-foundation/developer-content/content/guides/dapps/cash-app.md

 #### Request and Pay Screens

-The `Request` and `Pay` Screens need to take in your input value from the previous Payment screen and use it to execute the `trasnferFunds` and `newPaymentRequest` instructions.
+The `Request` and `Pay` Screens need to take in your input value from the previous Payment screen and use it to execute the `transferFunds` and `newPaymentRequest` instructions.

 ```typescript